 How It Works

-When you enroll in the MSW@USC program, you begin working with a field placement coordinator.
+When you enroll in the online MSW program, you begin working with a field placement coordinator.
 Your dedicated coordinator will get to know your goals and, based on your location and area of study, explore placement sites that may be right for you.
 The USC Suzanne Dworak-Peck School of Social Work is affiliated with field sites around the world, which allows us to help our students find successful placements no matter where they live.

 Your placement coordinator will set up interviews with sites near you, and you will interview with each site as you would for a full-time position.